Detroit Black Community Food Security Network: 2008: $1 lease

 After 2 years of planning and meetings with the Detroit City Council and the City Planning and Recreation Department, DBCFSN acquired a temporary 10-year license agreement to use a designated two-acre site in the City of Detroit's Meyers' Tree Nursery in Rouge Park for $1 annually.
 In 2010, the site expanded from two to seven acres, becoming the permanent placement for the D-Town Farm.
 The lease expires in 2018.

 Funding

 Between 2006 and 2010, DBCFSN was funded solely through membership dues and contributions of members and supporters.
 The D-Town Farm hosts an annual Harvest Festival which attracts local and regional supporters by the hundreds.
 In 2010, the organization received funding from the W.K.
 Kellogg Foundation, one of the top 3 U.S. funders of sustainable agriculture and the alternative agri-food movement.

 In 2015, the Greening of Detroit and DBCFSN collaborated to receive a USDA Beginning Framers and Ranchers Grant to train new farmers in Detroit.
 In 2016, DBCFSN, along with six other healthy food businesses, received a grant from Michigan Good Food Fund.
 Funding has also come from various USDA grants, as well as the Fair Food Network, Metabolic Lab, Capital Impact Partners, Detroit Economic Growth Corporation, City Connect and Whole Foods Market.

-Membership

-There are three types of membership one can have in the DBCFSN, Organizational, Family, and Individual, though the difference between the three (besides the price) isn't clear.
-Anyone with a membership can vote.
-Members rely on multiple streams of funding such as grants and loans from members, and the purchase of shares to set the groundwork for the co-op; this ensures the just values and integrity of the co-op are in rooted in intentionality and maintenance.
-The goal of the project is to reach 1,200 member/owners by 2019.